-STREAM recognizes the need for occasional contact during the day or programs.
-Students may have a cell phone on campus during the day as long as the power is turned off and the phone is put away, unless a staff member gives them permission to use it.
-No student should take a photo of any other person without permission.
-If a student needs to use a phone to call their parent during the school day, they may ask permission of an adult and stand next to the adult while they are using the phone.
+STREAM recognizes there may be a need for students to contact a parent/guardian during the day.
+Students may have a cell phone but it must be turned off and put away once they enter campus.
+No student should take a photo or video of any other person without permission of a staff member.
+If a student needs to call their parent during the school day, they may ask permission to go to the office and make a call.
 If a staff member observes a student using a cell phone or camera during school hours, the student will be asked to surrender the phone or camera for the remainder of the day.
-If the habit persists, a parent/guardian must come to the school to pick it up from the office within 30 days.
+The cell phone will be placed in the office for a parent to pick-up.
+Students may call at lunch or after school to let their parent know they need their cell phone picked up.
+Only parents or family members from the emergency contacts may pick up the phone.
 All non-retrieved items will be donated after 4pm on the last day of school.
-Middle School Teachers collect and lock up phones at the beginning of the school day.